Type B Cipher Machine

-In the history of cryptography, the "System 97 Typewriter for European Characters" (九七式欧文印字機) or "Type B Cipher Machine", codenamed Purple by the United States, was an encryption machine used by the Japanese Foreign Office from February 1939 to the end of World War II.
+The "System 97 Typewriter for European Characters" (九七式欧文印字機 kyūnana-shiki ōbun injiki) or "Type B Cipher Machine", codenamed Purple by the United States, was an encryption machine used by the Japanese Foreign Office from February 1939 to the end of World War II.
 The machine was an electromechanical device that used stepping-switches to encrypt the most sensitive diplomatic traffic.
 All messages were written in the 26-letter English alphabet, which was commonly used for telegraphy.
 Any Japanese text had to be transliterated or coded.
 The 26-letters were separated using a plug board into two groups, of six and twenty letters respectively.
 The letters in the sixes group were scrambled using a 6 × 25 substitution table, while letters in the twenties group were more thoroughly scrambled using three successive 20 × 25 substitution tables.